-Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or issues.
+Religious counseling: One-on-one or group counseling w/ trained professionals for stuwho want to explore religious problems/issues.

 Remedial services: Instructional courses designed for students deficient in the general competencies necessary for a regular postsecondary curriculum and educational setting.